 Xmin, Xmax, Ymin, Ymax, Zmin, Zmax denote the opposite faces of the domain in the X, Y and Z directions.
 The available options are:

-These objects will appear on the screen, and will be listed in the Object Management Panel.The default names for these objects can be changed from the attributes dialogs as for any other object.
+These objects will appear on the screen, and will be listed in the Object Management Panel.The default names for these objects can be changed from the Object Specification dialogs as for any other object.

 At a face, these options are mutually exclusive - selecting one will deselect any other selection.
 The objects are created with default attributes.
 The user must ensure that any non-default values, such as an inlet velocity or wall surface temperature, are set by opening the attribute dialogs for these objects and setting any required values.